jczy17/portfolio/dataviz3.md

 Answer: Possibly gender equality activists or sports management organizations, and also those interested in the sports industry.

 Question: Is there anything you would change or do differently?
 Answer: I would try to provide a clear title and description to make the chart look more professional.
 I also think it should include some background information so readers understand why there's such a pay gap.
+Maybe you can overlap the histograms so that the difference can be more vivid?

 Question: Is it easy to understand the scale of the chart?
 Answer: The lack of numerical values makes it tough to grasp the exact scale of the pay differences.